Steve Stone (baseball): Baltimore Orioles (1979–1981)

 After his Cy Young season, the pitcher who was listed as 5' 10" commented: All my life, because of my size, people have been telling me what I couldn't do.
 They said I was too small and not durable enough.
 First they said I'd never pitch in high school.
 Then they said I'd never pitch in college.
 Then they said okay, but you'll never pitch professionally.
 Then they said well, maybe you're pitching professionally but you'll never make it out of the minors.
 When I got to the majors, they said well, you may be in the majors but you'll never be good.
 Now those same people are saying I won't have a good year this year.
 That kind of thing is reiterated by people who've never achieved a great deal themselves.

-Stone suffered from shoulder tendinitis in 1981, going 4–7 with a 4.60 ERA, and retired due to it at age 34.
+Stone suffered from shoulder tendinitis in 1981, going 4–7 with a 4.60 ERA.
+He appeared in a pair of spring training contests before going on the disabled list on March 21, 1982.
+He announced his retirement as an active player 2 1/2 months later on June 2 due to recurring arm problems.
+His MLB career record was 107–93, 40–21 with the Orioles for a .656 winning percentage which was the best ever by a Baltimore pitcher over a three-year span.

 He is considered one of the best Jewish pitchers in major league history.
 Through July 2011, Stone was third among Jewish pitchers in career wins (107) and strikeouts (1,065), behind Ken Holtzman and Sandy Koufax and directly ahead of Jason Marquis, and ninth in games pitched (320), behind Barry Latman.
 Reminiscing about Sandy Koufax's influence on him and others when he was a child, he said, "He gave little Jewish boys some hope."